-CVE-2025-29635 is a command injection vulnerability affecting D-Link DIR-823X routers, including firmware versions 240126 and 240802/24082 as reported in the provided sources.
-The flaw is present in the router management interface endpoint /goform/set_prohibiting.
-According to the supplied analysis, attacker-controlled input is incorporated into a shell command via snprintf() and then executed through system() without proper sanitization or validation.
-Researchers specifically noted that attacker-controlled data reaches the vulnerable code path in a function identified during reverse engineering as sub_42232C, enabling shell metacharacter injection and arbitrary operating system command execution on the device.
-The issue has been observed in active exploitation by Mirai operators targeting internet-exposed, legacy/end-of-life DIR-823X devices.
+CVE-2025-29635 is a command injection vulnerability affecting D-Link DIR-823X routers, including firmware versions 240126 and 240802/24082 as referenced in the provided content.
+The flaw is reachable through the router management interface via crafted POST requests to /goform/set_prohibiting.
+According to the supplied analysis, attacker-controlled input is incorporated into a shell command using snprintf() and then executed via system() without proper sanitization or validation.
+One referenced reverse-engineering analysis attributes the vulnerable path to function sub_42232C and indicates that a user-controlled parameter such as macaddr can inject shell metacharacters, resulting in arbitrary operating system command execution on the device.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.